Iowa is changing its caucus rules. Here's what's changed in 2020 - KTVZ

 Caucuses previously required voters to participate at a singular time and location.
 As part of the DNC’s post-2016 reforms, states holding caucuses are required to provide a way to participate outside the one designated time and place.

-Satellite locations include 69 in-state, 25 outside Iowa and spread across 13 states, and three international sites (Paris, Glasgow, Scotland, and Tblisi, Georgia).
+Satellite locations include 60 in-state, 24 outside Iowa and spread across 13 states and Washington, DC, and three international sites (Paris, Glasgow, Scotland, and Tblisi, Georgia).
 In-state satellite locations will be included in the congressional district results, while international locations will be reported into the statewide results.

 Virtual caucusing was part of the original plan for 2020, which would have given Iowans the opportunity to vote by phone on specific days leading up to the regular caucuses.
 The DNC did not approve the plan due to security concerns, so the state party expanded their satellite caucus option they provided in 2016 for members of the military and those with mobility access issues.